-Vietnam's trade deficit widened to USD 1.5 billion in April of 2021 from USD 0.94 billion in the same month a year earlier, a preliminary estimate showed.
-Exports jumped 44.9 percent from a year earlier to USD 25.5 billion, while imports surged by 43.5 percent to USD 27 billion.
-For the first four months of this year, the trade goods a posted of USD 1.29 billion surplus, as exports surged 28.3 percent to USD 103.9 billion and imports soared 30.8 percent to USD 102.61 billion. source: General Statistics Office of Vietnam
+Vietnam's trade surplus declined to USD 2.27 billion in October of 2022 from a USD 2.74 billion gain in the same month a year earlier.
+It was the fifth straight month of trade surplus, as exports grew less than imports, preliminary data showed.
+Exports rose 4.5 percent from a year earlier to USD 30.27 billion amid sustained foreign demand, while imports rose at a faster 7.1 percent to USD 28.0 billion.
+Considering the first ten months of the year, the trade goods recorded a surplus of USD 9.4 billion, with exports rising by 15.9 percent from a year earlier to USD 312.82 billion while imports rose 12.2 percent to USD 303.42 billion. source: General Statistics Office of Vietnam

-Balance of Trade in Vietnam is expected to be 1.00 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Balance of Trade in Vietnam to stand at 1.10 in 12 months time.
-In the long-term, the Vietnam Balance of Trade is projected to trend around 1.80 USD Billion in 2022, according to our econometric models.
+Balance of Trade in Vietnam is expected to be 3.40 USD Billion by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Vietnam Balance of Trade is projected to trend around 1.00 USD Billion in 2023 and 0.40 USD Billion in 2024, according to our econometric models.